radiantearth/stac-spec/extensions/projection/README.md

 Ideally, this will be represented by a Polygon with five coordinates, as the item in the asset data CRS should be a square aligned to the original CRS grid.

-### proj:bbox
+#### proj:bbox

 Bounding box of the assets represented by this item in the asset data CRS.
 Specified as 4 or 6 coordinates based on the CRS defined in the `proj:epsg`, `proj:projjson` or `proj:wkt2` fields.
 First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, , e.g., \[west, south, east, north],
 \[xmin, ymin, xmax, ymax], \[left, down, right, up], or \[west, south, lowest, east, north, highest].
 The length of the array must be 2\*n where n is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
 When using 3D geometries, the elevation of the southwesterly most extent is the minimum elevation in meters and the elevation of the northeasterly most extent is the maximum in meters.

-### proj:centroid
+#### proj:centroid

 Coordinates representing the centroid of the item in the asset data CRS.
 Coordinates are defined in latitude and longitude, even if the data coordinate system does not use lat/long.
+This is useful as the projection from the native CRS into GeoJSON (lat/long) can warp the position, so this gives the centroid based on the unwarped data.

-### proj:shape
+#### proj:shape

 An array of integers that represents the number of pixels in the most common pixel grid used by the Item Asset objects.
 The number of pixels should be specified in Y, X order.
 If the shape is defined in Item Properties, it is used as